 We’ll spend a full day in Altos de Lircay exploring the extensive forest.
 We’ll be carefully listening for the nasal scolding of Chile’s least known Tapaculo, the Chestnut-throated Huet-Huet.
 We’ll also be looking for more Nothofagus forest’s specialties such as Austral Parakeet (the world’s most southerly distributed parrot species), Chucao Tapaculo with its explosive voice, Magellanic Tapaculo and the colorful Patagonian Sierra-Finch.
-This will be our first opportunity for seeing the truly spectacular Magellanic Woodpecker, and there is a chance to spot the rare and difficult-to-find Chilean and White-Throated Hawks.
+This will be our first opportunity for seeing the truly spectacular Magellanic Woodpecker, and there is a chance to spot the rare and difficult-to-find Chilean and White-throated Hawks.
 In the afternoon we’ll return to our accommodation at Hostería de Vilches.

-MORNING OF BIRDING AT RETURN TO SANTIAGO
+DAY 3 - MORNING BIRDING AND RETURN TO SANTIAGO

 After breakfast we can head back to the entrance of the reserve for another chance at seeing Magellanic Woodpecker and the Chestnut-throated Huet-huet, or any other species we may have missed on previous days.
 After a relaxed lunch we will make our way back to Santiago.